-2.2.12 Local Routes have now been defined as direct services between Regional-Local hubs or Local-Local hubs where at least one hub is inside the Western Gateway boundary, but the route falls outside the metro areas described above.
+2.2.13 Local Routes have been defined as direct services between Regional-Local hubs or Local-Local hubs where at least one hub is inside the Western Gateway boundary, but the route falls outside the metro areas described above.
 Many of the local connectivity concerns are based on timetabling irregularities as a barrier to modal shift and priority should be given to restoring timetable consistency.
 The routes selected below are illustrative of local minimum aspirational frequencies.
 These have been ordered in terms of greatest gap to lowest gap.

-Route Current Frequency Gap Salisbury - Romsey 2 0 Castle Cary - Westbury 2-hour gaps and 2 in an hour 0 but timetabling consistency Swanage - Bournemouth 0 1 (long term view of 2)
+Route Current Frequency Gap Swanage - Wareham - Bournemouth 0 1 (long term aspiration 2) Salisbury - Romsey calling at all stations 1 0 Castle Cary - Westbury 2-hour gaps and 2 in an hour 0 but timetabling consistency

-- 2.2.13 As discussed above, there are studies and committed schemes already in progress for addressing service frequency in urban areas.
+- 2.2.14 As discussed above, there are studies and committed schemes already in progress for addressing service frequency in urban areas.
 These are the Dorset CMSP and the WECA MetroWest programme (set out below).
 A wider CMSP programme is also planned (details included in Chapter 7) that will consider future demand for rail travel and options for how that demand can be met.
 In some instances, this will include frequency uplifts, where this strategy will be used as a baseline to recognise stakeholder aspirations. - MetroWest Phase 1a: Half hourly services Severn Beach Line to Bristol Temple Meads to Bath Spa to Westbury.
 Opening December 2021. - MetroWest Phase 1b: reopened Portishead line, hourly services with new stations at Pill and Portishead.
-Opening December 2023. - 2.2.14 Any uplift in frequency to address the gaps identified above must both be supported by a business case and in some cases will require infrastructure changes to be delivered.
-This will be an iterative process between NR, WG, Operators and other stakeholders. - 2.2.15 We recommend that through the CMSP process which is already collaborative, a prioritised Train Service Specification for Western Gateway is established, that reflects a minimum of 4 'configuration states' as service frequencies progressively improve towards achievement of the CO targets.
+Opening 2024 (Delayed due to COVID-19). - MetroWest Phase 2: reopening the Henbury Line, new stations at Henbury, North Filton and Ashley Down and an additional service to provide half hourly services to Yate and Gloucester.
+Opening May 2023. - 2.2.15 Any uplift in frequency to address the gaps identified above must both be supported by a business case and in some cases will require infrastructure changes to be delivered.
+This will be an iterative process between NR, WG, Operators and other stakeholders, through the establishment of a Strategic Planning Taskforce. - 2.2.16 We recommend that through the CMSP process which is already collaborative, a prioritised Train Service Specification for Western Gateway is established, that reflects a minimum of 4 'configuration states' as service frequencies progressively improve towards achievement of the CO targets.
 The first 'configuration state' may be achievable on the existing network under current Timetable Planning Rules; however it is expected that future 'configuration states' will require the delivery of infrastructure changes to permit the subsequent service changes.
-This is a recognised industry process that has been used previously, for example on major programmes such as Northern Hub.
+This is a recognised industry process that has been used previously, for example on major programmes such as Northern Hub, as illustrated in Figure 2-1 below.